 “We see our role as sponsoring networks and relationships between the people that live here and creating frameworks by which people do genuinely communicate with each other and those networks will transcend the size of the place.

 Cameron believes one of the great challenges for Providence over coming years will be maintaining the close intimate links that have developed as Providence grows.

-“There is a real awareness that it's easy when you've got 500 families and it's harder when you get to 1,000 families.
-But what happens when you've got 2,000 and 3,000 families?
-How do the intimacy of the place translate at that scale?”
+“There is a real awareness that it's easy when you have 500 families and it's harder when you get to 1,000 families.
+But what happens when have 2,000 and 3,000 families?
+How does the intimacy of the place translate at that scale?”

 “I think it is a case of ensuring we continue to provide the linkages between the existing residents and the new residents to ensure everyone can find their pace in the community.”

 Always looking forward

 While the brothers still live in Perth with their families, they take every opportunity to head to Providence, with the annual Community Awards one of the highlights of the year and a good time to reflect on the progress they’ve made.

 But, like their father, the boys' refuse to rest on their laurels, with an ambitious development program to deliver over the next few years, including the new sports precinct, an overhaul of the community centre, the new school precinct opening in 2020 and the Town Centre.

 While these major projects occupy time and resources it is continuing to develop the pride of place that residents feel that gives them the most joy.